dotnet/docs-maui/docs/migration/android-projects.md

 For more information about runtime identifiers, see [.NET RID Catalog](/dotnet/core/rid-catalog).

-The following table shows the other MSBuild properties that have changed in .NET for Android:
+The following table shows other MSBuild properties that have changed in .NET for Android:

 | Property | Comments |
 | --- | --- |